simbioses/OBIB/cdxconnector/README.md

 ```

 where:
-- *location_id*: is the clinic 'location id' registered in the **SubmitDocumentClient.properties** file
+- *location_id*: is the clinic 'location id' registered in the **SubmitDocumentClient.properties** file;
-- *receivers_ids*: are the receiver clinics 'location id' separated by comma ','
+- *receivers_ids*: are the receiver clinics 'location id' separated by comma ',';
-- *cda_file_path*: is the relative path for the cda file to be submitted
+- *cda_file_path*: is the relative path for the cda file to be submitted;
-- *attachment_files_paths*: (optional) are the document's attachment file separated by comma ','
+- *attachment_files_paths*: (optional) are the document's attachment file separated by comma ','.

-To register a clinic to submit documents using this client it is necessary configure the following information
-in the **SubmitDocumentClient.properties** file:
+#### Alternative: Executing via shell script

+To execute the Submit Document Client call the shell script **submit_documents.sh** as following:

 ```
-obib.clinic.location_id.username = <cdx clinic username>
-obib.clinic.location_id.password = <cdx clinic password>
-obib.clinic.location_id.certificate = <relative path for the clinic PFX certificate file>
-obib.clinic.location_id.certpassword = <clinic certificate password>
+$ ./submit_documents.sh location_id receivers_id cda_path
 ```

+where:
+- *location_id*: is the clinic 'location id' registered in the **SubmitDocumentClient.properties** file;
+- *receivers_ids*: are the receiver clinics 'location id' separated by comma ',';
+- *cda_path*: is the path of a CDA XML file or a directory that contains more than one CDA XML.
+In this case all files inside the directory will be submitted.

+*Notes:*
+1. If the CDA files are not located relative to the current directory, it is necessary adjust the classpath in the script.